 Don't have a Meso account?

-Carassea is a genus of lichenized fungi in the family Cladoniaceae.
-The genus was circumscribed in 2002 by Finnish lichenologist Soili Stenroos.
-A monotypic genus, Carassea contains the single species Carassea connexa.
-This species, originally named Cladonia connexa, was first documented by Edvard August Wainio, who collected specimens from Minas Gerais, Brazil, in 1885, and published a description of the species in the first of his three-volume Monographia Cladoniarum universalis.
-The Cladoniaceae genera most closely related to Carassea include Pycnothelia and Metus....read more on Wikipedia.
+Carassea is a fungal genus in the family Cladoniaceae.
+The genus was circumscribed in 2002 by the Finnish lichenologist Soili Stenroos.
+A monotypic genus, Carassea contains the single species Carassea connexa, a fruticose lichen.
+This species, originally named Cladonia connexa, was first documented by Edvard August Vainio, who collected specimens from Minas Gerais, Brazil, in 1885, and published a description of the species in the first of his three-volume Monographia Cladoniarum universalis.
+The Cladoniaceae genera most closely related to Carassea include Pycnothelia and Metus. ...read more on Wikipedia.

 There's also wisdom in how different civilizations used fungi throughout the millenia.